kamranahmedse/developer-roadmap/src/data/roadmaps/devops/content/bash@syBIAL1mHbJLnTBoSxXI7.md

 Bash scripts usually have a .sh extension and are executable files.
 To run a Bash script, you need to give it execute permissions using the chmod command, and then you can run it by typing `./script_name.sh` in the terminal.

-## Shell Scripts are literally everywhere in DevOps

-- Automating system backups
-- Creating and managing user accounts
-- Configuring system settings
-- Running complex commands with a single command
-- Automating tasks that need to be performed on a regular basis

 Visit the following resources to learn more:

 - [@article@Interactive Shell Scripting Tutorial](https://www.learnshell.org/en/Welcome)